New Mexico State Road 1: Route description

 State Road 1 begins at an interchange with Interstate 25, in Mitchell Point.
 It then quickly turns to parallel I-25, and travels alongside the freeway through barren terrain.
 The route begins to turn away from I-25 near the Sierra–Socorro county line, and connects to I-25 Exit 100 via a spur.

 In Socorro County, State Road 1 continues to parallel I-25, though at a greater distance.
 NM 1 crosses under the larger highway as they near a rest area, serving I-25 traffic.
 Shortly thereafter, State Road 1 intersects State Road 107, providing a connection to Magdalena.
 Past NM 107, NM 1 passes a dirt road, allowing access to the former Fort Craig.
 The road begins traveling in a more easterly direction, coming close to the Rio Grande.
 NM 1 intersects another dirt road, which provides access to San Marcial, and passes through the Bosque del Apache National Wildlife Refuge, on the way to San Antonio.

 Known as Main Street in San Antonio, State Road 1 intersects U.S. Route 380.
-NM 1 also goes through Luis Lopez, before crossing under I-25 again, turning again to parallel the successor route.
+NM 1 also goes through Luis Lopez, before crossing over I-25 again, turning again to parallel the successor route.
 The older road travels north, passing by the Socorro Municipal Airport before ending at I-25 Bus. in Socorro.